MAINTENANCE & CLEANING

 You may want to include dishwasher cleaner in your calculations of running costs and extras.
 This is used to remove grease and limescale build-up, keeping everything running smoothly.
 Some people choose to use vinegar or lemon juice instead.

-If you’re not a fan of pre-rinsing your dishes, a model with a self-cleaning filter is a good choice as you won’t need to remove and clean it manually.
+If you’re not a fan of pre-rinsing your dishes, a model with a self-cleaning filter is a good choice, as you won’t need to remove and clean it manually.

+Cleaning and maintenance aside, it’s useful to know your new dishwasher is built to last.
 A long warranty period is often a good indication of this.
-Look for models which come with a parts and labour guarantee as standard – these range from 1 to 5 years and vary between brands.
+Look for models which come with a parts and labour guarantee as standard – these range from one to five years and vary between brands.